tdegeus/cppmat/docs/tensor3.rst

 <cppmat/tensor3.h>
 ******************

-A specialization of :ref:`tensor`, that takes advantage of the knowledge that the arrays are fixed-size and relatively small.
+A specialization of :ref:`tensor`, that takes advantage of the knowledge that the arrays are fixed-size and small.
 Also several loops are unrolled.
-All the functionality :ref:`tensor` is available here, whereby the following names are different.
+All the functionality and names of :ref:`tensor` is transferable to :ref:`tensor3`, whereby the only difference is in the following names:

 *   Classes: